-Co-founder Josh Kurtz is the leading chronicler of Maryland politics and government.
-He began covering the State House in 1995 for the Gazette newspapers, and has been writing about state and local politics ever since.
-He later became an editor at Roll Call, the Capitol Hill newspaper, and since August 2010 has been the editor of E&E Daily, overseeing a staff of 20 reporters for a premium, subscription-only publication that covers energy and environmental policy on Capitol Hill and in national politics.
-He has given numerous speeches and appeared on several TV and radio shows about Maryland politics through the years.
+Co-founder and Editor Josh Kurtz is the leading chronicler of Maryland politics and government.
+He began covering the State House in 1995 for The Gazette newspapers, and has been writing about state and local politics ever since.
+He later became an editor at Roll Call, the Capitol Hill newspaper, and since August 2010 has worked at E&E News, an online subscription-only publisher of news websites covering energy and environmental issues.
+For seven years, he led a staff of 20 reporters at E&E Daily, which covers energy and environmental policy on Capitol Hill and in national politics.
+Now he covers politics for another E&E publication, Climatewire.
+He has given speeches and appeared on TV and radio shows about Maryland politics through the years.

 Co-founder Louis Peck is the founding editor of National Journal’s CongressDaily, who, over nearly two decades, built the publication into essential reading for members of Congress and their staffs, along with lawyers, lobbyists, businesses, advocates and federal officials.
 He is now a contributing editor for Bethesda Magazine, providing comprehensive and sophisticated coverage of Montgomery County politics, and is a contributor to the Almanac of American Politics.

-We also have an impressive and growing Steering Committee.
-The members as of this date are:
+What’s more, we have an impressive Steering Committee.
+The members are:

 —Angela Breck, former editor, Maryland Independent in Charles County